realthunder/FreeCAD_assembly3/Readme.md

 You can find more details at Assembly3 [wiki](../../wiki/Home).

+__Update__: I have added a donation button.
+Feel free to show your support, and thanks in advance!

+__Bigger Update__: Starting from release 0.3, my forked FreeCAD now offers a new topological naming framework.
+It is not that useful at the moment, because none of the boolean function supports it yet.
+But you'll be able to take a glimpse into the future.
+Technical document can be found [here](../../wiki/Topological-Naming).
+I expect it to became really functional in the next release.

 ## Installation

 Although Assembly3 workbench is written in Python, it depends on a few external